cammiida/ProgramvareUtvikling/README.md

 # HOW TO RUN THE PAGE
-After installing all the django and node things you need:
+After installing all the django and node things you need as well as installing the projectoxford package from microsoft:

 ## Open a power shell/git shell:
 1) Go inside the django folder